birdLark/birdLark.github.io/blog/2021-12-30-hdfs-to-clickhouse.md

 ## Conclusion

 In this post, we covered how to import Nginx log files from HDFS into ClickHouse using LarkMidTable.
 Data can be imported quickly with only one configuration file without writing any code.
-In addition to supporting HDFS data sources, LarkMidTable also supports real-time reading and processing of data from Kafka to ClickHouse.
+In addition to supporting HDFS data sources, birdlarkalso supports real-time reading and processing of data from Kafka to ClickHouse.
 Our next article will describe how to quickly import data from Hive into ClickHouse.

-Of course, LarkMidTable is not only a tool for ClickHouse data writing, but also plays a very important role in the writing of data sources such as Elasticsearch and Kafka.
+Of course, birdlarkis not only a tool for ClickHouse data writing, but also plays a very important role in the writing of data sources such as Elasticsearch and Kafka.

-If you want to know more functions and cases of LarkMidTable combined with ClickHouse, Elasticsearch and Kafka, you can go directly to the official website [https://birdlark.github.io/](https://birdlark.github.io/)
+If you want to know more functions and cases of birdlarkcombined with ClickHouse, Elasticsearch and Kafka, you can go directly to the official website [https://birdlark.github.io/](https://birdlark.github.io/)

 -- Power by [InterestingLab](https://github.com/InterestingLab)